kammoh/fobos/docs/source/dutdev.rst

 DUT Algorithm Development
 *************************

-This document describes how to interface the DUT (Design Under Test) or victim to the DUT Wrapper.
+This document describes how to interface the DUT wrapper and the Function Core (victim).
-The DUT is the algorithm to be attacked or tested.
+The  Function Core (a.k.a victim), is the algorithm to be tested.
+The DUT wrapper is hardware that is instantaited at the same
+FPGA as the function core and used to communication to the control board.
 The DUT or victim algorithm is user provided.
 However, the DUT wrapper is included with FOBOS.
 The DUT Wrapper handles communication to the control board and includes FIFOs to store input data for the DUT along with output FIFO.